zaza0209/GEERL/rebuttal_cs.md

 * In Figure 2, why does the delta between FQI/GFQI get smaller as the number of clusters increase?
 Is it because with a larger number of clusters, there is more shared structure between clusters that an algorithm can capitalize on?
 Is the distance between the clusters a factor here?
 Also is is the performance of GFQI similar to FQI if there is 1 cluster?
-    - Thank you for the insightful questions regarding the trends observed in Figure 2.

-    - The decreasing gap between FQI and GFQI as the number of clusters increases is primarily due to the properties of GEE.
-GFQI incorporates a working correlation matrix to account for intra-cluster correlations, providing efficiency gains over FQI (which corresponds to GEE with an independence working correlation matrix) when the intra-cluster correlation is relatively high compared to the sample size.
-However, as the number of clusters increases, the total sample size grows, and both FQI and GFQI converge to the same consistent estimates.
-This is because GEE’s consistency property ensures that, regardless of the working correlation matrix, the estimates converge to the true parameter values as the sample size increases.
-Hence, the performance gap diminishes as both methods converge.
+    - The decrease of delta with the number of clusters is expected.
+To elaborate, consider the case where the number of clusters increases to infinity.
+In that case, the total sample size grows to infinity, causing both FQI and GFQI to converge towards the same consistent estimator.
+Consequently, this leads to the gap between them decaying to zero.

-    - This observation aligns with the theoretical results in Theorem 1, where the convergence rate for all GFQI estimators, regardless of the working correlation matrix, is of the order $O((MN)^{-1/2})$, where $N$ is the number of state-action-reward-next-state tuples in the dataset, which depends on the number of clusters.
-As for the distance between clusters, GEE assumes that different clusters are independent, and thus it does not directly model the distance or relationship between clusters.
+    - This observation also aligns with the theoretical results in Theorem 1, where the convergence rate for all (G)FQI estimators, regardless of the working correlation matrix, is of the order $O((MN)^{-1/2})$, where $N$ is the number of state-action-reward-next-state tuples in the dataset, which depends on the number of clusters.

+    - However, it is important to note that the constants proportional to these rates differ between the two methods.
+GFQI has a smaller constant.
+Therefore, although both methods converge to zero, GFQI does so at a faster rate.
+This makes our GFQI particularly valuable in finite-sample scenarios, which are common in biomedical studies.

+    - As for the distance between clusters, GEE assumes that different clusters are independent, and thus it does not directly model the distance or relationship between clusters.

     - Regarding the case of a single cluster, GFQI can still gain better performance than FQI.
 The efficiency gains depend on the size of the cluster and the strength of the correlation.
 If the intra-cluster correlation is strong and the cluster size is relatively small, the correct working correlation matrix could provide some efficiency gains by decorrelating the data.
     <!-- As the cluster size grows, both methods converge to the same consistent estimates, further reducing the potential difference. -->